quantgirluk/quantgirluk/README.md

 My name is Dialid and I am a mathematician working as a quantitative analyst at an investment bank in London.
+In my free time, I create open source projects and write about financial mathematics, programming, statistics, data visualisation, and other related topics

 I am currently: